-Typically medical students take Step 1 of the United States Medical Licensing Examination (USMLE®) following their pre-clinical training.
+Typically, medical students take Step 1 of the United States Medical Licensing Examination (USMLE) following their pre-clinical training.
 For many medical students, that means their exam date is approaching.
-The exam is slated to go to a pass-fail scoring system in 2022, but will be scored in the traditional fashion for the 2021 testing cycle.
+For the first time, the exam will be scored as pass-fail this testing cycle.
+Those changes were made with students in mind, one leading voice in medical education noted.

 - Find a motivating study partner—someone who can supplement your knowledge and hold you accountable.
 Set up a regular weekly session where you can review what you have learned and determine what you need to learn.

 - Speaking broadly, Step 1 focuses on the basic sciences.
 “The general wisdom is that Step 1 has a significant portion of the test on physiology, pharmacology and pathology,” according to Christopher Cimino, MD, chief medical officer at Kaplan Medical.
 “And some questions will have a combo of two or all three as part of the question.”

 Factor in personal wellness

 - At the Keck School of Medicine of the University of Southern California (USC) the school has encouraged students to not think about the exam.
 “Students have initiated Step 1-free zones at our school, where you are not allowed to talk about it.
 And the first person who does talk about it pays a dollar,” said Chantal Young, PhD, USC’s director of medical student wellness.